duyu09/Intelligent-Learning-Platform/README.md

 - __*This project has participated in the 16th Chinese Collegiate Computing Competition (CCCC, 4C) in 2023.*__

-- __*Any organization or individual must comply with the AGPL-v3.0 license: commercial use or participation in any kind of competition while keeping the source code closed is prohibited.
-Individuals using all or part of this software's source code are required to prominently display the copyright notice and code resource reference of this software (ILP Platform) in the development documentation as well as in the distribution of their work or product.
-In case of any violation by individuals or organizations mentioned above, the development team will inform the organizing committee or university of the competition they participated in, recommending the cancellation of their results and imposing penalties for infringement and plagiarism.
-In severe cases, the development team will initiate legal proceedings, and the infringer will bear the maximum civil liability as prescribed by the laws and regulations of the People's Republic of China.
-If any violation involves the Criminal Law of the People's Republic of China, the development team will report it to the Chinese public security authorities for serious handling and actively cooperate with the criminal investigation.*__
+- __*Any organization or individual must comply with the AGPL-v3.0 license: it prohibits closed-source commercial use or participation in any form of competition with closed-source components.
+Individuals using any portion or all of the source code are required to prominently display the copyright notice of this software (ILP Platform) in the development documentation, as well as in the distribution of works or products, and indicate the location of the code resources reference.
+In the event of any violation by an individual or entity, the development team will notify the organizing committee or university of the competition in which they participated, recommending the cancellation of their results and penalties for infringement and plagiarism.
+In severe cases, the development team will initiate legal proceedings, and the infringer will bear the maximum civil liability under the laws and regulations of the People's Republic of China.
+If the violation involves the Criminal Law of the People's Republic of China, the development team will report it to the Chinese public security authorities for serious investigation and actively cooperate with the criminal investigation.*__

 - __*By cloning (or obtaining in any other way) all or part of the source code of this project, it signifies that you are aware of and fully understand all the aforementioned terms and the entire content of the AGPL-v3.0 license.*__